Find out what really happened this year, behind the scenes of the 10x growth con.

 So I led with that quote and started telling stories about some people in our community.
 I told Jaime Cross’ story, I told Chad Wolner’s story and then I related it back to their story.
 And I take people through that where most of entrepreneurs, we hear this calling where we need to come and we need to do this thing.
 And then unfortunately for us, we’re not, when we hear the calling it doesn’t mean that we’re ready for it.

-So then we have to go on this journey to become who we need to be to be worthy and able to actually fulfill on that calling.
 So we go on this huge journey and after you go on the journey and you’ve figured out how to do the thing it’s like, “Well, how do I get the impact?
 How do I get out to more people?”
 So I kind of told the story while weaving in all these different stories.
 And I was really proud of it and I think it turned out really good.
 Then from there I did my normal presentation.
-So I spent tons of time preparing that.

 Probably, conservatively probably 30-40 hours retweaking the original presentation to make it fit.
 And then also at this event Grant and his team agreed to let us speak twice.
 So once I get to sell Funnel Builder Secrets, and second time they wanted me to sell a public speaking training, teaching people how to sell from stage.
 So I had to create a whole new presentation that I’ve never done before.
 And I’ll talk more about this, I’m so proud of how this presentation turned out.
 It was legitimately amazing.